vladikcomper/MegaPCM/tools/dpcm-hq-conv/README.md

 DPCM-HQ currently only has 3 delta tables for encoding (indexed `0`, `1` and `2`, see `--table` option).
 Different tables may produce better results depending on nature of sound and sample rate:

 - `--table 0`
-    - It's he same delta table as classic DPCM (based on powers of 2);
+    - It's the same delta table as classic DPCM (based on powers of 2);
     - Good for lower-rate and sharp sounds, but introduces more quantization noise;
 - `--table 1`
     - Delta table with smaller steps (based on fibonacci numbers);